Frequently Asked Questions

 |How will I know if I qualify for dental treatments under the PRSI scheme?||

 Phone us 285 5841.
 We can check online while you are on the phone.
 All we will need is your PRSI number and you Date of Birth.
 When we key in those details into the Social Welfare Online system, we will get back a result of either Qualified or Pending.
 Qualified means you are entitled to immediately avail of your benefits while Pending usually means that there is some information which social welfare require or perhaps you don’t qualify as you don’t have enough PRSI “weeks”.
-Social Welfare will discuss your specific details with you and we can give you that phone number.
+Social Welfare will write out to you requesting information or explaining why you don’t qualify.

 |What treatment is available under the Medical Scheme?||